RyotaUshio/obsidian-mathjax-preamble-manager/README.md

 ## Example

-So suppose you want to use different probability symbol for different paths, say,
+So suppose you want to use different probability symbols for different paths, say,
 - $\mathbb{P} \left( \cdots \right)$ for `Folder A`
 - $\mathrm{Pr} \left[ \cdots \right]$ for `Note B`